openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 # Overview {#openvino_docs_install_guides_overview}

-Intel® Distribution of OpenVINO™ Toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
+Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
 It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud by:

 * Enabling CNN-based deep learning inference on the edge.
 * Supporting heterogeneous execution across Intel® CPU, Intel® Integrated Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.